TrustedFirmware-M/tf-m-tools/profiling/readme.rst

 The profiler should be compiled together with TF-M, thus running in SPE.

-The source file need to be compiled with TF-M is mainly `profiler.c`.
+The source file need to be compiled with TF-M is mainly `profiler/profiler.c`.
 The header files are in `export` folder.

 `export/prof_hal.h` defines the HAL that should be implemented by the platform.